How to Find an Ecommerce Accountant

 Experience and qualifications

-Uses cloud-based software and apps
+Use of cloud-based software and apps

-If you’re running an ecommerce business, you should want to work with an accountant who is just as comfortable in an online environment and uses cloud-based software and apps.
 Confidence in using technology to assist with accounting means your accountant is likely using apps such as A2X to automate the manual, time-consuming parts of accounting.
-This means they can use that saved time to analyze your business and offer you more solutions rather than just providing the bare minimum.
+This means they can use that saved time to analyze your business and offer you more solutions (rather than just providing the bare minimum).

 Similar to the above, if you’re spending money on an accountant, you should be working with someone who is excited to work with your business and is eager to grow it with you.
-This means helping you understand profitability of your business and working to optimize and automate back-office workflows so that you can make better financial decisions for your company,

 Knowledge of international sales tax

-If you’re selling internationally or plan to be, you should go with an accountant who understands your international tax obligations, knows the tax-filing dates, and is confident in filing tax returns on your behalf.
-Ask about their experience with VAT in the EU and UK, sales tax in the US and Canada, and GST in Australia and New Zealand.
+If you’re selling internationally, or plan to sell across borders, it’s vital to look for an accountant who understands your international tax obligations, knows the tax-filing dates, and is confident in filing tax returns on your behalf.

 How they charge